railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Customer and Supplier Relationship Management
 -----------------------------------------------

 Open ERP provides many tools for managing relationships with partners.
-These are available through the  *CRM & SRM*  menu.
+These are available through the :menuselection:`CRM & SRM` menu.

 .. tip::  **CRM** and **SRM**